 Timeline: For Fall and Fall Advantage programs, applications are accepted the preceding February and March.
 For Spring and Spring Advantage programs, applications are accepted the preceding September and October.

 - 1. Submit the Tompkins Cortland Disney application to the Tompkins Cortland Disney Coordinator.

 - 2. After the coordinator confirms your eligibility for the program, complete the Disney Online Application.
 This includes a Role Checklist to indicate which roles you are willing to perform, so be sure to familiarize yourself with the roles beforehand.
 Full descriptions are available through the Disney College Program.

 - 3. After Disney accepts your application, the next step is a "web interview," which consists of approximately 100 questions that probe your personality and values.

 - 4. If you pass the web interview, you will be invited to participate in a telephone interview.

-5. You will hear from Disney approximately two to three weeks after the phone interview.
+5. You will hear whether Disney has accepted you anywhere from two to six weeks after the phone interview.
 If you are accepted, follow Disney's instructions for accepting your role offer.

 - 6. Work with the Disney coordinator and your academic advisor to decide whether to take BUAD 261 and how many credits are appropriate for you.

-- 7. Attend the TC3 WDW pre-departure meeting to be scheduled by the TC3 Disney coordinator and register for BUAD 261, if applicable.
+- 7. Attend the Tompkins Cortland WDW pre-departure meeting to be scheduled by the Tompkins Cortland Disney coordinator and register for BUAD 261, if applicable.